FayCarsons/Portfolio-Site/markdown/joy.md

 # Developing a functional creative coding library in OCaml

 I have taken a unique path during my short time as a developer.
-Beginning with Clojure, with which I mostly wrote [Shadertoy](shadertoy.com) style shader sketches, then moving onto performance-focused image processing apps in Rust, and now MLs: I have felt lost, confounded, or otherwise confused at many points.
+Beginning with Clojure, with which I mostly wrote [Shadertoy](https://shadertoy.com) style shader sketches, then moving onto performance-focused image processing apps in Rust, and now MLs: I have felt lost, confounded, or otherwise confused at many points.

 The resources for absolute beginners in these spaces are few and far between.
-It's generally accepted that these are 'hard' languages (something I don't agree with) and that people who are brand new to computer science should start with imperative languages like Python or Javascript.
-This has always been frustrating to me, as I feel it is likely the cause for these languages achieving ubiquity while functional languages, for the most part, have not.
+It's generally accepted that these are 'hard' languages (which I don't agree with) and that people who are brand new to computer science should start with imperative languages like Python or Javascript.
+This has always been frustrating to me, as I feel it is likely responsible for these languages achieving ubiquity while functional languages, for the most part, have not.

-When I was offered the opportunity to intern for [Tarides](https://tarides.com), building a creative coding library that would be designed with computer science education in mind, I happily accepted.
+When I was offered the opportunity to intern for [Tarides](https://tarides.com), building a creative coding library that would be designed with computer science education in mind, I was very excited to explore this.

 ## Joy

 That library is [Joy](https://github.com/Sudha247/ocaml-joy), inspired by the [Python library](https://github.com/fossunited/joy) of the same name.
 An SVG rendering library with a focus on simplicity, composability, and elegance.
 While the original Python library had a functional style to it, translating it to OCaml gave me a unique opportunity to demonstrate the degree to which FP